Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 Boolean Strings Are Expensive to Build and Maintain

-A good Boolean search string for a senior role can take 15-30 minutes to construct.
-Multiply that across 10-15 active roles and you are spending hours per week just building searches — before you have reviewed a single candidate.
-Semantic search lets you describe what you need in natural language: "senior operations leader with experience scaling teams in fast-growth environments."
-The AI does the interpretation.
+A good Boolean search string for a senior role can take 15–30 minutes to construct.
+Multiply that across 10–15 active roles and you are spending hours per week just building searches — before you have reviewed a single candidate.
+Boolean strings also go stale: if the market shifts vocabulary (as it has with "full-stack" vs "fullstack" vs "full stack"), your saved searches quietly start missing candidates without you noticing.

 Speed Matters for Agencies